AndyyAD/Around-News-Website/README.md

 ## 🎈Features

- - Awesome Home Page - Display latest news in the homepage with a pagination button to display more.
+ - Awesome Home Page - Display latest news in the homepage with a news filter bar on top.

  - News filter - Can filter news according to the topic you selected (India, World, Business, etc).